-I decided on these 3 easy games that could keep a room-full of 5th graders entertained.
+From there, I decided on these 3 easy games that could keep a room-full of 5th graders entertained.
 In fact, these games would be a hit in a school or home party!

-1. The Marshmallow-Toothpick Challenge
+1. The Marshmallow-Toothpick Challenge Game:

-My seventh grader gave me this idea and it ended up being a huge hit with the kids.
+My seventh grader gave me this game idea and it ended up being a huge hit with the kids.

-We filled a cup with mini marshmallows and gave each child a stack of toothpicks.
+For this game, we filled a cup with mini marshmallows and gave each child a stack of toothpicks.